The whole family will have fun learning about Medieval Florence. You will visit Palazzo Davanzati, Palazzo Strozzi and the Academy Museums.

 ATTENTION PLEASE!
 Check your spam folder if you don't receive our message!

-With this entertaining family-oriented tour, every member in the family will have fun!
+With this entertaining family-oriented tour, every member of the family will have fun!
 It will be like in a time machine going back in the centuries to Medieval and Renaissance Florence.
 You will take part also in an artisan workshop to experience how it was to live and work in Florence at that time.
 Fun and learning are guaranteed!

 With our Medieval Florence Tour for Kids you will transported back to the time of Medieval Florence, which was ruled by the powerful Medici family and was the cradle of Renaissance.
 During the tour your children will actually experience how it was to live in Florence at that time, between 14th and 16th centuries.